 Imagine going on the internet to check your bank balance and noticing that a big chunk of your savings is gone.
 That’s your future if your back tax debt goes unpaid.

 Bank levies are pretty simple.
-The IRS discovers your financial accounts, notifies the bank or financial institution, and forces it to turn over some of your assets to pay the back tax debt.
+The IRS discovers your financial accounts, so it notifies the bank or financial institution.
+It then forces it to turn over some of your assets to pay the back tax debt.
 While your overall financial situation may not be too affected, a bank levy won’t help as this stage of debt collection usually has the IRS hot on your trail in seizing other assets.

 IRS interest and penalties are what make your manageable tax debt turn into a behemoth.
 IRS penalties for unpaid tax debt runs at five percent every month.
 For interest, it’s compounded daily, and stands at the short-term rate plus three percent.

-IRS penalties can be abated by filling out and turning to the IRS Form 843 Claim for Refund and Request for Abatement, but if you’re not perceived as genuinely wanting to settle your back tax debt, you may not get the nod from the IRS.
+IRS penalties can be abated.
+Simply fill out the IRS Form 843 Claim for Refund and Request for Abatement.
+But if you’re not perceived as genuinely wanting to settle your back tax debt, you may not get the nod from the IRS.